symbol/symbol-docs/source/cli.rst

 **Info**

-Gets information from a :doc:`namesapce <../concepts/namespace>`.
+Gets information from a :doc:`namespace <../concepts/namespace>`.
 Use this command providing the namespace name or the namespace uint ID in the form of [3646934825,3576016193].

 Options